 Enterprise Deployment Architecture¶

-CloudTaser's enterprise deployment model uses the CLI as an orchestrator that bridges the gap between the vault (secret source) and Kubernetes clusters (targets).
-The vault never needs WAN exposure.
+cloudtaser's enterprise deployment model uses the CLI as an orchestrator that bridges the gap between OpenBao (secret source) and Kubernetes clusters (targets).
+OpenBao never needs WAN exposure.
 The plan file is the only artifact that moves between environments.

 The Problem¶

-Enterprise environments have constraints that prevent simple vault-to-cluster connectivity:
+Enterprise environments have constraints that prevent simple OpenBao-to-cluster connectivity:

 - Air-gapped networks.
-The vault is in a secure EU network segment.
+OpenBao is in a secure EU network segment.
 Target clusters may be in different VPCs, clouds, or even on-premises.

 - No direct WAN access.
-Security teams prohibit exposing the vault endpoint to the internet or to cross-cloud peering.
+Security teams prohibit exposing the OpenBao endpoint to the internet or to cross-cloud peering.

 - Multi-cluster deployments.
-A single vault serves dozens of Kubernetes clusters across regions and cloud providers.
+A single OpenBao instance serves dozens of Kubernetes clusters across regions and cloud providers.

 - Separation of duties.
-The platform team manages vault, the security team reviews changes, and application teams own their workloads.
+The platform team manages OpenBao, the security team reviews changes, and application teams own their workloads.

 CLI-as-Orchestrator Model¶

-The CloudTaser CLI runs on an operator's workstation (or in a CI/CD runner) and acts as the bridge.
-It connects to each system independently -- it never requires the vault and the cluster to be able to reach each other at plan time.
+The cloudtaser CLI runs on an operator's workstation (or in a CI/CD runner) and acts as the bridge.
+It connects to each system independently -- it never requires OpenBao and the cluster to be able to reach each other at plan time.

 Operator Workstation